Auchterarder

-Auchterarder (/ɒxtərˈɑːrdər/; Uachdar Àrdair, meaning Upper Highland) is a small town located north of the Ochil Hills in Perth and Kinross, Scotland, and home to the Gleneagles Hotel.
+Auchterarder (/ɒxtərˈɑːrdər/; Uachdar Àrdair, meaning Upper Highland) is a town north of the Ochil Hills in Perth and Kinross, Scotland, and home to the Gleneagles Hotel.
+It is also once part of the historic county of Perthshire.
 The 1+1/2 mi High Street of Auchterarder gave the town its popular name of "The Lang Toun" or Long Town.

 The modern town is a shopping destination with a variety of independent shops and cafes.